 1. Practical and Theoretical Military Training.
 Throughout the year.
 Every male student, a candidate for a baccalaureate degree, who is required to take five, six, seven, eight or more terms in residence, must take, in addition to the scholastic requirements for the degree, one, two, three, or four terms respectively in the Department of Military Science and Tactics.
-Three hours per week.
-Two hours on either T, W, or S, 3.15-5.15; F, 4.45-5.45.
-New York State Drill Hall.
+Three hours one afternoon as assigned.
+Drill Hall.